 Over 60 CELLS (Core Experience Learning Labs) provide students with pre-lab information which sets the framework for hypothesizing, planning, implementing, and processing authentic laboratory experiments.
 LabLearner CELLS have been designed by scientists and teachers and are aligned with the current Science draft of Common Core State Standards.
 La Salle Academy students develop 21st Century skills that include critical thinking, problem-solving, communication, and collaboration skills while promoting student creativity and innovation.
 A parent newsletter includes the families in this exciting learning process.

-Working toward the Common Core State Standards that all students should be college or career ready, La Salle Academy offers its students state of the art technology.
+Working toward the Common Core State Standards that all students should be college or career-ready, La Salle Academy offers its students state-of-the-art technology.
 All classes including the Science LabLearner are equipped with smart boards.
 Computers in the Technology Lab have been updated in the spring of 2012 with brand new computers and flat-screen monitors.
 Students in grades 3,4,5 can work on several computers in their classrooms while 6th and 7th graders share one laptop between two students.
 Eighth graders, thanks to the generosity of a benefactor, are gifted with their laptop which they use all year before taking it home in June to be used in high school.
-Students will benefit from IPads during the 2012-2013 school year.

 Teachers and students alike enjoy the many educational programs available online.
 Programs like Reading Street, Prentice-Hall Reading, Envision Math, First in Math, and Brain Pop enhance learning and understanding in challenging and fun ways.